mgpirmal/Avengers_Assemble/README.md

   ## Description

   This project is a showcase of using modules like jest and inquirer to test and produce a html that is able will show team information that is provided by the user.
+Currently, it is in development.

   ## Installation